google.com, pub-4591360413847643, DIRECT, f08c47fec0942fa0

 Safety First

 Safety isn’t just a business term; it guarantees that employees return to their homes in the same state they left.
 Wearing hard hats dramatically reduces the possibility of head injuries in workplaces with heavy equipment, high work areas, and potentially hazardous surroundings.
-According to the U.S. Bureau of Labor Statistics, head injuries comprise 7.7 percent of all occupational injuries.
-This highlights the necessity of ensuring efficient safety measures for head protection.

 Employee Morale and Productivity

-Inappropriate gear could negatively affect a person’s mood and productivity.
+Inappropriate attire can negatively impact a person’s mood and productivity.
 However, research from the Occupational Safety and Health Administration (OSHA) found that comfortable PPE can boost work satisfaction by 25 percent and productivity by 22 percent.
-When employees are relaxed, they’re more focused and less distracted by discomfort, which reduces the likelihood of injuries.
-This positive impact on productivity can motivate and engage your workforce.

 Factors Contributing to Hard Hat Discomfort